WELCOME TO RUFFER

 Senior Associate – Institutional

 Joined Ruffer in 2021, having graduated with a first class honours degree in land economics from the University of Cambridge.
-After two years working with the UK Private Wealth team and completing her IMC and CFA Level I qualifications, she now supports Ruffer’s global business development and client servicing efforts.
+After two years working with the UK Private Wealth team, she now supports Ruffer’s global business development and client servicing efforts.
+She is a CFA charterholder.

 Chart source: Yahoo Finance, Ruffer analysis